QuanKhs/my-base-structure-project/README.md

-# Create base of project
+# Create base of the project
 ## 1. What's the project about?
     * CRUD
     * API